 - Don’t ask me if I can promise to love you, or ask me to promise we’ll get closer.
 That will only drive me away.
 I cannot promise emotion, I can wait for it to develop.

-- While I do not expect all of my partners to be best friends with each other, there must be acknowledgement of being in my life and at the very least, civil behavior towards each other, and ideally some form of friendship.
+- While I do not expect all of my partners to be best friends with each other, there must be acknowledgement of being in my life and at the very least, civil behavior towards each other, though ideally some form of friendship.
+My bare minimum is being able to invite my partners to the same event.
 If there is conflict between my partners, either I must not be dragged in to be the mediator, or I will change the dynamic or end a relationship.

 - I expect to be notified as soon as possible about new partners and/or any STI exposure in order to be able to make informed decisions for my own safety.